moodymudskipper/reactibble/README.md

 ## Notes

-  - If for some reason a reactibble is out of sync, call `refresh(rt)` (and post an issue :)).
+  - If for some reason a reactibble is out of sync, call `rt <- refresh(rt)` (and post an issue :)).
   - If you want to disable autorefresh, maybe because your columns are expensive to recompute, set `options(reactibble.autorefresh = FALSE)`.
   - At the moment (and maybe forever), only `mutate` can create new reactive columns, so you can’t do things like `rt$var <- ~ expr`.
-  - At the moment if you rename columns used by reactive columns, you will break your reactibble.
-This will hopefully be solved.
+  - Dropping a column used by a formula triggers an explicit error
+  - Renaming a column updates the formulas so they use the new name